top of page

 Quick Tips Before You Go

-From Melrose, drive towards Wilmington on the Horrocks Highway (B82) for 21.5 kilometres.
-You will then see the sign to Mount Remarkable National Park.
-Turn onto the Alligator Gorge road and follow it for 18.4 kilometres to the carpark.
+From Melrose, drive towards Wilmington along the Horrocks Highway (B82) for approximately 21.5 kilometres.
+Look for the sign to Mount Remarkable National Park and turn onto Alligator Gorge Road.
+Follow this steep, narrow road for 18.4 kilometres to reach the carpark.
+The road is suitable for 2WD vehicles, but take it slowly and drive to conditions.
+Due to its steepness and spoon drains, it is not suitable for towing.

 Comments